Early On® Michigan

 The vision of Early On Michigan is to improve the quality of life for children with special needs, age birth to five, and their families.

-We are beginning Phase III of our State Systemic Improvement Plan.
+We are now in Phase III of our State Systemic Improvement Plan.
 Click this link for our SSIP web page.

 Individuals with Disabilities Education Act (IDEA) Public Reporting of Data